 My dad wore a beard for the entirety of my childhood.
 It was the ’70s/’80s, and it was fashionable, and I’m not sure I have a single memory of him without one.
 I, on the other hand, can’t grow respectable facial hair.
-I’ve been trying for 25 years, and the best I’ve pulled off is long sideburns and a patchy fu manchu.
-So when tasked with a story about the best electric razors and beard trimmers, naturally, I reached out to friends more qualified than myself — friends with actual beards.
+I’ve been trying for 25 years, and the best I’ve pulled off is long sideburns and a patchy Fu Manchu.
+So when tasked with a story about the best beard trimmers and beard razors, naturally, I reached out to friends more qualified than myself — friends with actual beards.
 (My dad, by the way, has long shaved his off and has yet to embrace the lumbersexual aesthetic in retirement.)

 When it comes to beard trimmers, there are a couple of key features to look for: namely, battery life, blade quality, and the number of cut settings.
-Batteries can range from a single AA that works until it dies to a high-end, rechargeable lithium ion battery that can quick-charge in one minute or run for up to five hours.
-Blades, meanwhile, can run from either self-sharpening to disposable, the latter of which are designed to last a few months.
-And finally, depending on how long or short you intend to keep your whiskers, most trimmers come with anywhere from three to 18 guided combs.
+Batteries can range from a single AA that works until it dies to a high-end, rechargeable lithium-ion battery that can quick-charge in one minute or run for up to five hours.
+Beard razor blades, meanwhile, can run from either self-sharpening to disposable, the latter of which are designed to last a few months.
+And finally, depending on how long or short you intend to keep your whiskers, most beard trimmers come with anywhere from three to 18 guided combs.

-In addition, many razors are wet/dry so you can shave in front of the mirror or in the shower.
-And some more expensive models even have special functions like internal vacuums that suck up clippings before they have a chance to rain down on the bathroom sink and start an argument with your partner.
-A small price to pay one might argue.
-Keeping all that in mind, which ones are the best?
+In addition, many beard razors are wet/dry so you can shave in front of the mirror or in the shower.
+And some more expensive beard trimmer models even have special functions like internal vacuums that suck up clippings before they have a chance to rain down on the bathroom sink and start an argument with your partner.
+A small price to pay, one might argue.
+Keeping all that in mind, which beard trimmers and beard razors are the best?
 Again, that’s why we asked our bearded experts.
 Here are the five they recommended and why.

 Philips Norelco BeardTrimmer 7300

-This teched-out trimmer has 18 secured length settings (from 1mm up to 18mm), including a just-the-right- amount-of-sexy .5mm stubble setting.
+This teched-out beard trimmer has 18 secured length settings (from 1mm up to 18mm), including a just-the-right- amount-of-sexy .5mm stubble setting.
 An LED screen displays your selected setting and battery life brightly.
-But the best part of this beard mower is the internal vacuum that sucks up all the clippings as you shave ⏤ so nobody can get pissed about all those tiny hairs carpeting the sink.
-It’s on you to get the stored clippings in the waste basket, though.
+But the best part of this beard trimmer is the internal vacuum that sucks up all the clippings as you shave ⏤ so nobody can get pissed about all those tiny hairs carpeting the sink.
+It’s on you to get the stored clippings in the wastebasket, though.

 Remington Beard Boss Stubble and Detail Kit